 As a 30+ year resident of the Mount Washington Valley, David is delighted to be a member of M&D’s Board of Directors.
 He moved to the area in 1980 to be the founding executive director of Tin Mountain Conservation Center.
 In the ensuing years, David has been the executive director of the White Mountain Community Health Center, and currently works for the State of New Hampshire Division of Travel and Tourism.
 Additionally, he is a member of the Pequawket Foundation Board of Directors.
 Whether checking tickets at performances or helping out in a myriad of different ways, David enjoys the energy and vibrancy of this organization, and its contribution to the arts in the community.

 June happily joined the board of directors in July 2016.
 Her past work experience in the newspaper industry provided her with enough knowledge to undertake the role of Playbill Advertising Sales Rep. She is currently working in the social services field.
 June has an AS in human services, as well as 124 credits towards her BS in psychology.
 She has previously served on the board for Theatre North, the parent committee for Berlin Head Start, and was chair of the policy council for Tri-County Head Start.

-Ken Martin, Artistic Director
+Ken Martin, Producing Artistic Director & Executive Director